What is biliary colic?

 Cholecystitis is inflammation of the gallbladder and can present with symptoms similar to biliary colic.
 However, cholecystitis tends to be more persistent and severe, often accompanied by fever and a distended abdomen.

-What triggers biliary colic?
+What are treatment options for biliary colic?

 Treatment for biliary colic may include: